Aquanaut: Accidental aquanaut

 A Nigerian ship's cook, Harrison Odjegba Okene, survived for 60 hours in a sunken tugboat, the Jascon-4, which had capsized on 26 May 2013 due to rough seas while performing tension tow operations and stabilising an oil tanker at a Chevron platform in the Gulf of Guinea off the Nigerian coast.
 After sinking, the boat came to rest upside-down on the sea floor at a depth of 30 m; eleven crew members perished.
 As the Jascon-4 filled with water, Okene had felt around the interior underwater and found his way into the engineer's office, where he found an air pocket about 1.2 m in height that contained enough oxygen to keep him alive.

 Three days after the accident, Okene was discovered by three South African divers from a saturation diving support vessel, employed to investigate the sunken ship and recover bodies.
 Having unintentionally discovered Okene alive within the ship, the rescuers provided him with a diving helmet so he could breathe during the transit to the diving bell.
 He was then returned to the surface after decompression from saturation, which took about two and a half days.
 After his survival underwater, he faced and overcame his psychological trauma and later became a commercial diver himself, earning an International Marine Contractors Association recognised Class 2 certificate.
+He has since stated that he went on to work for the same company that carried out his rescue.